sairamc3/java/ConcurrentProgrammingWithVirtualThreads/UsingVirtualThreadsToIncreaseThroughput/README.md

 ```

 Here the virtual threads are not pinned are getting assigned to different carrier threads.

+## Comparing Reactive and Virtual threads

+* Both approaches rely on the fact that your platform thread should never be blocked
+* Reactive frameworks put this responsibility on you
+* Virtual threads delegates this on the API (I/O, JDBC, etc...)
+* From your platform thread perspective, there is no difference between reactive programming and virtual threads
+* The most important difference is the programming model